ErrahoutiAissam/social-network/README.md

-This is a Social Network project(dynamique Web Site) including admin and user panel using MVC
+This is a Social Network project, Created using Html, Css(scss , less and bootstrap), JavaScript ,PHP and SQL for the database, including admin and user panel using MVC for structuring the project